(Updated on Oct. 26, 2024)

 Mike Matheny helped recruit Chris Carpenter to the Cardinals.

-Departing the Blue Jays after becoming a free agent, Carpenter, 27, signed a one-year incentive-laden contract with St. Louis on Dec.
+After becoming a free agent, Carpenter, 27, left the Blue Jays for a one-year incentive-laden contract with St. Louis on Dec.
 13, 2002.

 Carpenter had undergone shoulder surgery in September 2002 and the Cardinals were gambling he would recover and be able to pitch for them in the second half of the 2003 season as “a potential swing man,” the St. Louis Post-Dispatch reported.